-It is a legal requirement in Ireland to have motor tax if you want to drive your vehicle in a public place.
+It is a legal requirement to have motor tax if you want to drive your vehicle in a public place.
 Motor tax is a charge imposed by the Government on some motor vehicles.
 Motor tax is collected by local authorities.

 The amount of motor tax you pay for a vehicle registered before July 2008 is proportionate to the size of your vehicle's engine - in other words, the more powerful your vehicle, the higher the cost of your motor tax.
 For new cars registered since July 2008, motor tax charges are determined on the basis of CO2 emission bands with lower emissions resulting in lower charges.